 Formal acceptance into the Teacher Certification Program is required before registering for the courses listed below.
-To be admitted into the Teacher Certification Program, students must demonstrate satisfactory scholarship, professionalism, and personal fitness for teaching.
-These terms are defined and explained in the Minimum Competencies document distributed in EDUC 210 Foundations of Education.
-The document is also available upon request from the certification officer of the School of Education and Psychology.
+To be admitted into the Teacher Certification Program.
+Students must demonstrate excellence in knowledge representative of scholarship, skills of professionalism and dispositions, along with personal fitness appropriate for the teaching profession.
+These terms are defined and explained in the Minimum Competencies document distributed in EDUC 211 Introduction to and Foundations of Education.
+The document is also available upon request from the certification officer in the School of Education and Psychology.